ptcar2009/covid19-classifier/PROPOSAL.md

 The design will be based on two main approaches.
 The first approach is an analysis driven approach, on which the data will be clustered and these clusters will be compared between cases that were and weren't diagnosed with Covid-19.

 The second approach will be a binary classifier driven approach, where a model will be trained with 2019's data as negative and 2020's data as positive and test data.
-The data will have two different sets of test files, one for 2019, on which I'll test the model for precision and recall, and one for 2020, on which I'll test for how much the precision drops, and, with that, estimate the ammount of unreported cases in the data.
+The data will have two different sets of test files, one for 2019, on which I'll test the model for precision and recall, and one for 2020, on which I'll test for how much the precision drops, and, with that, estimate the amount of unreported cases in the data.